tbendixen/multi100-YMESM/README.md

  - `R Markdown`: https://rmarkdown.rstudio.com/
  - `renv`: https://cran.r-project.org/web/packages/renv/index.html

-The report lists all `R` packages, their dependencies, and version number used for this project.
+The report lists and cites all `R` packages, their dependencies, and version number used for this project.

 Additional system details:
  - `version  R version 4.1.2 (2021-11-01)`